JessieMoreno1/CS66/README.md

 # CS66
-Assignments related to Assembly Language taught by Sassan Barkeshli in Pasadena City College
+Assignments related to Assembly Language taught by Sassan Barkeshli at Pasadena City College